kastner/vbscript_in_js/README.md

 When
 ----

-Seriously, calling this abondon-ware is being kind.
+Seriously, calling this abandon-ware is being kind.
 This is a **hack**, pure-and-simple.
 If someone wanted to run with it, be my guest, but don't expect it to do anything useful in it's current state.

 In a Perfect World